Australian National Band and Orchestra Conference 2026 Conservatorium Open Academy

 He holds a B.M. in Music Performance (Cum Laude) from the Hartt School of Music, an M.M. in Music Performance from the University of Montana, and a Teaching Certificate from UNLV.

-A full biography of tbc is available here:
+A full biography of Patrick Bowen is available here:

 Other presenters include: